dw5/yt-local/README.md

 If you wish to route the video through Tor, set "Route Tor" to "On, including video".
 Because this is bandwidth-intensive, you are strongly encouraged to donate to the [consortium of Tor node operators](https://torservers.net/donate.html).
 For instance, donations to [NoiseTor](https://noisetor.net/) go straight towards funding nodes.
 Using their numbers for bandwidth costs, together with an average of 485 kbit/sec for a diverse sample of videos, and assuming n hours of video watched per day, gives $0.03n/month.
 A $1/month donation will be a very generous amount to not only offset losses, but help keep the network healthy.

 In general, Tor video routing will be slower (for instance, moving around in the video is quite slow).
-I've never seen any signs that watch history in youtube-local affects on-site Youtube recommendations.
+I've never seen any signs that watch history in yt-local affects on-site Youtube recommendations.
 It's likely that requests to googlevideo are logged for some period of time, but are not integrated into Youtube's larger advertisement/recommendation systems, since those presumably depend more heavily on in-page tracking through Javascript rather than CDN requests to googlevideo.

 ## License